Arkansas 73, Nicholls State 7

 Arkansas 73, Nicholls State 7: Brandon Allen threw four touchdowns and Alex Collins rushed for 131 yards and three scores as the Razorbacks snapped their 10-game losing streak with a dominant effort against the visiting Colonels.

-Jonathan Williams rushed for 143 yards and a touchdown while Keon Hatcher accounted for two scores for Arkansas (1-1), which rolled up 684 yards in total offense and led 56-0 at the break after scoring eight touchdowns on 20 plays in the first half.
+Jonathan Williams rushed for 143 yards and a touchdown while Keon Hatcher accounted for two scores for Arkansas (1-1), which rolled up 684 yards in total offense and led 56-0 at the break after scoring eight touchdowns on 20 plays.
 Jared Cornelius, Drew Morgan and Cody Hollister each added TD receptions to help the Razorbacks bounce back from last Saturday’s 45-21 loss at Auburn.

-Nicholls State (0-2) quarterback Kalen Henderson threw for 105 yards and provided the Colonels’ lone offensive highlight on a third-quarter 1-yard TD pass to Keenan Canty.
-The Colonels, who have lost eight in a row, were held to 242 yards in total offense and finished with 34 rushing yards.
+Quarterback Kalen Henderson threw for 105 yards and provided Nicholls State’s lone offensive highlight on a third-quarter 1-yard TD pass to Keenan Canty.
+The Colonels (0-2), who have lost eight in a row, were held to 242 yards in total offense and finished with 34 rushing yards.

 The Razorbacks led 14-0 after just two offensive plays as Hatcher rushed for an 82-yard score on their first play from scrimmage and Collins began their next possession with a 33-yard TD run.
 Collins added a 2-yard TD run late in the first quarter following D.J.
 Dean’s 63-yard punt return to extend the lead to 35-0.

-Note: (Updated: UPDATING: Minor editing throughout)